luigifreda/pyslam/README.md

   * in the back-end with STEREO datasets (you can't use depth prediction in the back-end with MONOCULAR datasets, further details [here](#depth-prediction))
   * in the front-end (to emulate an RGBD sensor) and a depth prediction/estimation gets available for each processed keyframe.

-If you want a mesh as output then set `kVolumetricIntegrationExtractMesh=True` in `pyslam/config_parameters.py`.
+To obtain a mesh as output, set `kVolumetricIntegrationExtractMesh=True` in `pyslam/config_parameters.py`.

 #### Reload a saved sparse map and perform dense reconstruction

-Use the script `main_map_dense_reconstruction.py` to reload a saved sparse map and to perform dense reconstruction by using its posed keyframes as input.
+Use the script `main_map_dense_reconstruction.py` to reload a saved sparse map and perform dense reconstruction by using its posed keyframes as input.
 You can select your preferred dense reconstruction method directly in the script.

 - To check what the volumetric integrator is doing, run in another shell `tail -f logs/volumetric_integrator.log` (from repository root folder).
 - To save the obtained dense and sparse maps, press the `Save` button on the GUI.